Imasha02/titanic-data-cleaning/README.md

-Titanic Dataset Cleaning and Exploration
-This project focuses on cleaning and exploring the Titanic dataset using Python (Pandas, Seaborn, Matplotlib) in Google Colab.
+Titanic Dataset Cleaning and Exploration - focuses on cleaning and exploring the Titanic dataset using Python (Pandas, Seaborn, Matplotlib) in Google Colab.

 ## 📂 Project Overview